ashisavara/eqrms2/eqrms2/app/funds/all-new/README.md

-# 🎯 Server-Side Table Template
+# 🎯 Server-Side Table Template with Iterative Filtering

-This directory contains a **perfect template** for creating new large tables (>1000 records) with server-side filtering, sorting, and pagination.
+This directory contains a **perfect template** for creating new large tables (>1000 records) with server-side filtering, sorting, pagination, and **iterative filtering**.

+## 🔄 **NEW: Iterative Filtering**

+Filter options now **automatically update** based on applied filters!
+Users only see options that will return results.

+**Example**: Select AMC = "HDFC" → Category filter only shows categories where HDFC has funds.

+This creates a much better user experience and prevents "empty result" situations.

 ## 🚀 Quick Start